 An expense must be claimed for the benefit year in which the expense is incurred.
-You incur an expense on the date your dentist performs a single appointment procedure.
-For procedures which take more than one appointment, you incur an expense once the entire procedure is completed.
+You incur an expense on the date your dentist performs a single appointment procedure or an orthodontic procedure.
+For other procedures which take more than one appointment, you incur an expense once the entire procedure is completed.